God Speaks: Involution

 The first three planes belong to the subtle sphere, the fourth is on the threshold between the subtle and the mental spheres and the fifth and sixth planes are in the mental sphere.
 The first plane starts from the threshold of the gross and the subtle sphere.
 The soul here starts experiencing subtle phenomena simultaneously through its gross and subtle senses.
 It starts hearing subtle sounds and smelling subtle scents, although their nature is far different from their gross equivalents.
 Eventually it starts perceiving the subtle world through its subtle body and so comes to the second plane.
 Here the soul becomes aware of infinite energy and can perform minor miracles, like stopping moving objects or filling dried wells with fresh water.
 Being not conscious of the gross world its experience gives rise only to subtle impressions of the sights, scents and sounds of the subtle world.
 Further involution of consciousness makes the soul experience the third plane.
 Here the soul can use more aspects of the infinite energy by performing greater miracles, such as giving sight to the blind, or restoring maimed limbs.

-When consciousness reaches the fourth plane, it finds itself in a very particular state.
-It is fully conscious of the infinite potential of energy and can make full use of it and it also becomes aware of the mental world.
-This new contact creates very strong desires to make use of this huge potential.
-At this point consciousness finds itself in the biggest danger of its long development.
+When consciousness reaches the fourth plane, it finds itself in a particular state.
+It is fully conscious of the potential of energy and can make full use of it and it also becomes aware of the mental world.
+This new contact creates very strong desires to make use of this potential.
+At this point consciousness finds itself in the significant stage of its long development.
 Not being able to control its feelings or thoughts, the soul is strongly tempted to handle infinite energy.
 If the infinite potential of this plane is misused, consciousness gets completely disintegrated and the soul finds itself back to the stone-form consciousness and has to start again the long course of evolution from there.
 If it abstains from using this energy it enters the lower mental plane and if it makes a completely selfless use of it, for the benefit of the spiritual development of others in illusion, it even moves directly to the higher mental plane.